Speedcast

 Speedcast is a company specializing in communications satellite technology.
 Speedcast has a global maritime network.
-The company serves over 350 customers in approximately 50 countries, and more than 1,187 maritime vessels and offshore rigs.
+The company serves over 3,200 customers in approximately 140 countries.

 Trading of Speedcast was suspended from the ASX on 3 February 2020.
 On 23 April 2020, Speedcast International filed for Chapter 11 bankruptcy in the United States.
 On 11 March, 2021, Speedcast announced the completion of its restructuring and emerged from Chapter 11 proceedings under the ownership of Centerbridge Partners, L.P.

 History

 Speedcast was founded in September 1999 (it became Speedcast Ltd. in 2010).
 AsiaSat became a primary shareholder in Speedcast in March 2000.
 In November 2007, AsiaSat purchased all shares to become 100% owner of Speedcast.
 Speedcast has launched a variety of satellite telecommunications services to customers.

 TA Associates, a global growth private equity firm, completed a buyout of Speedcast Ltd. from ("AsiaSat") in September 2012.

 In 2012–2013, Speedcast completed the buyout of three satellite communications companies: